-Back in March 2015, a very hush-hush (and huge) property transaction went down in Malibu.
-Retired supermodel Cindy Crawford and her tequila baron husband Rande Gerber threw down a shocking $50,500,000 for a sprawling oceanfront estate that happens to be right next door to their main residence.
-Naturally, this all happened totally off-market, so there are no pics of the Encinal Bluffs estate from back then.
-But we do know that the seller was a woman named Lynda de Logi, widow of biotech billionaire Walter de Logi.
+Back in March 2015, retired supermodel Cindy Crawford and her husband Rande Gerber paid $50.5 million for a sprawling oceanfront estate right next door to their main residence.
+The seller of the Encinal Bluffs estate was a woman named Lynda de Logi, widow of biotech billionaire Walter de Logi.
 The de Logi family had owned the compound since 1997, when they picked it up for about $9.7 million.

 The Crawford-Gerbers wasted no time in splitting their new 6-acre property into two parts.
-About 2.7 acres of the estate were integrated into their current spread; the other 3.18 acres of land were set back out for sale (in late 2016) with a ballsy $60 million asking price.
+About 2.7 acres of the estate were integrated into their current home; the other 3.18 acres of land were set back out for sale in 2016 with a $60 million asking price.
 The ask was eventually trimmed to $50 million, and finally — in June 2018 — the place sold for $45 million.

-Anyway, Yolanda at first suspected that the buyer was just some rich LA-based loon looking for a beach house upgrade.
-But turns out that is not the case — the new owner is actually a total LA newbie, as far as Yolanda can tell.
-He is a Silicon Valley-based man named Adam Weiss, and our boy is a hedge fund tycoon who co-founded New York-based Scout Capital Management nearly 20 years ago.
+The new owner is Silicon Valley-based Adam Weiss, a hedge fund tycoon who co-founded New York-based Scout Capital Management nearly 20 years ago.
 After 15 years in business, the multibillion dollar firm permanently closed its doors back in 2014.
-Mr. Weiss later founded a new hedge fund — Palo Alto-based Stillwater Investment Management — which performed well but has also since been shuttered.
+Weiss later founded a new hedge fund, Stillwater Investment Management, which performed well but has also since been shuttered.

-Per the listing, the Malibu house was originally built in 1944 and renovated by Ms. Crawford and Mr. Gerber shortly after their purchase.
-The red-tile-roofed Mediterranean sits far back on the heavily wooded lot, directly overlooking the sea and secluded from busy Pacific Coast Highway.
+Per the listing, the Malibu house was originally built in 1944 and renovated by Crawford and Gerber shortly after their purchase.
+The red-tile-roof Mediterranean sits far back on the heavily wooded lot, directly overlooking the sea and secluded from busy Pacific Coast Highway.